 Installation Failed to Complete

 You tried to install the product, but it’s not successful.
-You see the installation finished but see the red cross next to some products name.
+You see the installation finished but see the red cross next to some product name.
 Or you can’t select the product to install because Windows think it’s already installed.

 3. Application is already Installed